 Overall, Switzerland generates about 80 to 90 million tonnes of waste annually, and it is fair to assume that the total quantity will continue to rise in the future.

 In addition to the increasing quantity of waste, the composition of the waste is also changing.
-The trend towards the production of more complex products (e.g. composite packaging) poses additional challenges for environmentally friendly disposal.
+The trend towards the production of more complex products poses additional challenges for environmentally friendly disposal.
+Composite materials (e.g. composite packaging, composite materials in construction) that cannot be easily broken down into their individual components are problematic.

 Around 70% of deconstruction materials are recycled because they are valuable secondary materials; 75% of excavated materials are recycled.
 The quantity of deconstruction materials that is currently landfilled or incinerated in waste incineration plants (WIPs) amounts to over 5 million tonnes, which is still a substantial amount.
 Building material recycling can be further optimised from a qualitative perspective as well.
 One challenge that must be met is eliminating pollutants from deconstruction materials, for example asbestos or polychlorinated biphenyls (PCBs).

-In 2016, approximately 2.3 million tonnes of hazardous waste underwent special treatment in Switzerland or was exported for environmentally sustainable disposal under strictly monitored conditions (0.5 million tonnes).
-This hazardous waste mainly originates from the remediation of contaminated sites, which must be completed by 2025.
-Around one quarter of hazardous waste is recycled.
+In 2020, approximately 1.85 million tonnes of hazardous waste underwent special treatment in Switzerland or was exported for environmentally sustainable disposal under strictly monitored conditions (0.5 million tonnes).
+This hazardous waste mainly originates from the remediation of contaminated sites, which must be completed by 2040.
+Almost a third of hazardous waste is recycled.

 Switzerland has established a well-functioning waste disposal system in which public and private waste disposal companies work together.
-The disposal infrastructure needs to be constantly improved to incorporate the latest technologies so that valuable materials from electronic scrap and residues from waste incineration can be recovered in the foreseeable future.
+The disposal infrastructure needs to be constantly improved to incorporate the latest technologies so that valuable raw materials from electronic scrap, plastic waste and residues from waste incineration can be recovered in the foreseeable future.

-4. Increasing scarcity of raw materials and disposal costs (impact)
+4. Increasing scarcity of raw materials, environmental impact and disposal costs (impact)

 Both the manufacture of products and the disposal of waste have ecological and economic impacts.
 In addition to the consumption of scarce raw materials, the disposal process, including the necessary infrastructure, is costly.